You don’t know how much you love the sight of urine-dampened kitty litter until your cat has FLUTD.

 The theory is that in the case of a true bacterial infection, the acidity of ACV may be able to create an unfriendly environment for that bacteria.
 This is a fair theory.
 Many of us have used vinegar as a mild disinfectant and know that it can be used as an antibacterial cleaner.
 It makes sense that theoretically, ingesting mildly acidic vinegar could help to kill bacteria in the urinary tract.
 What’s more, raw apple cider vinegar is a prebiotic – it encourages healthy bacteria production, which could encourage good bacteria to overtake the bad bacteria that’s created the infection.
 And on the same note, alkaline struvite crystals can also be theoretically eliminated by feeding your cat doses of apple cider vinegar.
 We’re balancing out the alkalinity of the urinary tract.
 It’s important to recognize, though, that without taking your cat to a veterinarian, it’s virtually impossible to know what is causing your cat’s urinary tract issues.

-How can you use apple cider vinegar as a home remedy for your cat?
+How can you use apple cider vinegar as a cat UTI home remedy?

 When your cat is suffering from a urinary tract disease, we suggest that you give your cat 1-3 teaspoons of apple cider vinegar with 1/4 cup water.
 Administer a teaspoon or so every hour.
 To do this, you can incorporate the apple cider vinegar into your cat’s food.
 If that doesn’t work, you may also use a syringe.
 Your cat might not like the taste, but it is completely safe for them to eat.